Booodaness/Scientific-Notes/README.md

 After completing the above steps, your contributions will be considered for merging into the project.
 If an author maintains their notes regularly, they will be invited to become a collaborator.

-### Official Discord
-`Scientific-Notes` is not only a project, but also a community!
-Feel free to join us for discussing mathematical physics and its note-taking in this project, on our [Discord](https://discord.gg/Hkm8DCHEAy).

 Last but not the least, happy reading/writing! :)